ENQUIRE NOW

 Early Years Curriculum Lead

 Every time we have parents' meetings, and often in informal chats, we are regularly asked: "What can I do to support my child at home?"
 As a parent, helping our children succeed is at the forefront of our minds.
-This does not just have to be academic – we all want our children to be well-rounded individuals, and through our Huili Values, Identity, and focus on children's well-being and involvement, this is something we strive to achieve here in school.
+This does not just have to be academic – we all want our children to be well-rounded individuals, and through our Hiba Values, Identity, and focus on children's well-being and involvement, this is something we strive to achieve here in school.

 So, without further introduction, here are five ways you can help support your child: